NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/FourKindsOfData.rst

 * Relative device timestamp (a relative time with microsecond resolution that counts upwards from zero after the device is powered on).
 * Cellular network time.
-* Time from the GPS sensor.
+* Time from the GNSS sensor.

 .. figure:: ./images/timestamping.jpg
    :alt: Time-stamping